autocrossblog/autocrossblog.github.io/_posts/2007-06-30-p240z-passenger-seat.md

 permalink: p240z-passenger-seat
 image:
 categories: [ 240z, datsun, seat ]
+description: Follow the journey of a 240Z car seat installation, complete with trial-and-errors, welding insights, and detailed pictures for every step of the proc...
 ---

 Well, after figuring out that the seat mounts I had made earlier in the week wouldn't fit I went back out to work on the 240Z this morning with a bitter taste in my mouth.

 I started off with a few quick pictures of what I had put together the other day.